Click the button above to toggle between "Basic" and "Advanced".

 Will contain all planets plus moons of current planet. |

-Sun will stay in the same position (on or off screen) and new Home Planet will be in same position (on or off screen) as the old Home Planet was. | ||
+position (on or off screen) and new Home Planet will be in

-Click or touch for 0.5 sec. on another planet or moon ("jaunting"). | Jaunting will take you along the line to the planet/moon you click on,
+Click or touch for 1.5 sec. on another planet or moon ("jaunting"). | Jaunting will take you along the line to the planet or moon that you click on.

-usually to a point the same distance above the surface of new planet
+Ideally you should end up at a point the same distance above the surface of new planet

 You will jaunt to the first planet or moon listed in the info bar, unless it is your home planet.
 By default, you will jaunting at a speed that depends on your planets or moons of origin and destination – so you can enjoy the trip without it taking too long.
-Under Options there is a setting that lets you control how fast you travel.
-A jaunt will be canceled if you change planets on the control panel, start a new jaunt by clicking on another destination planet, or if you reload the planetarium web page. |
+There is an advanced setting that gives you some control of your travel speed.
+To help avoid unintentional jaunting, a warning will appear 1 second before the jaunt starts.
+If you don't want to jaunt, lift your finger, release the mouse button, or move the mouse.
+A jaunt in progress will be canceled if you change planets on the control panel, start a new jaunt by clicking on another destination planet, or if you reload the planetarium web page.
+This will leave you where you were when you canceled the jaunt. |

 ||

-Long., Lat. | Sliders and number boxes |
+Longitude and Latitude | Sliders and number boxes |

 More accurate for setting location on planet than dragging on the planet.